Mas que nada: Sérgio Mendes versions

 Sérgio Mendes covered the song with his band Brasil '66 on their debut album, Herb Alpert Presents Sergio Mendes & Brasil '66 (1966).
 In the United States, the single reached number 47 on the US Billboard Hot 100, and number four on the Billboard Easy Listening chart.
 In Canada it reached number 54.
 Outside of Brazil this 1966 version is better known than Jorge Ben's original and, to many, the definitive version of the song.
 In 1989, Mendes re-recorded the song on his album Arara.

+1998 Nike commercial and resurgence

+In 1998, Tamba Trio's 1963 recording of "Mas Que Nada" was featured as the soundtrack for Nike's prominent "Airport '98" television commercial, broadcast ahead of the 1998 FIFA World Cup.
+The success of the commercial prompted the group to re-release the song as a single.
+Despite the two versions having quite different arrangements (Tamba Trio's features a prominent saxophone solo), the track is often mistaken for Sérgio Mendes's version from 1966.
+Directed by Hollywood action filmmaker John Woo, the multimillion-dollar ambush marketing campaign depicted members of the Brazil national football team—including star players Ronaldo, Romário, and Roberto Carlos—choreographing a spontaneous, high-energy game of football through a sterile airport terminal to escape boredom.
+The track's rhythmic bossa nova and samba elements perfectly captured the soulful, creative spirit of the advertisement.
+The commercial was widely acclaimed as one of the greatest and most influential sports advertisements of all time, reintroducing the song to a massive new generation of international viewers and firmly cementing the track as a global audio anthem for Brazilian football.
+This renewed cultural spotlight ultimately paved the way for Mendes to re-record the song in 2006 with the American hip-hop group The Black Eyed Peas.

 With the Black Eyed Peas

-In 2006, Mendes again re-recorded the song, this time with American musical group the Black Eyed Peas and additional vocals by Mendes' wife, Gracinha Leporace, for his album Timeless.
+In 2006, Mendes again re-recorded the song, this time with American musical group the Black Eyed Peas and additional vocals by Mendes's wife, Gracinha Leporace, for his album Timeless.
 This version contains a sample of the Black Eyed Peas' 2004 single "Hey Mama".
 The song topped the charts of Hungary and the Netherlands and peaked at number six on the UK Singles Chart.
-This version was included in the 2011 animated film Rio (along with another version recorded in the style of Brasil '66 and also coincidentally featured one of the members, will.i.am, with a voice role in the film as Pedro the red-crested cardinal, one of the main characters of the film) and its soundtrack.
+This version was included in the 2011 animated film Rio (along with another version recorded in the style of Brasil '66 and also coincidentally featuring one of the Peas' members, will.i.am, with a voice role in the film as Pedro the red-crested cardinal, one of the main characters of the film) and its soundtrack.